-Highlight was Ngoye, about which I’ve heard so much over the years.
+My highlight was Ngoye, about which I’ve heard so much over the years.
 Especially after Aitch went without me: “Have you been to Ngoye Koos?
 Oh, no, I remember, you haven’t.
 So you haven’t seen the Woodwards Barbet then?
 I HAVE!”
 Only about a hundred times, she rubbed it in!

 I hadn’t planned anything but once I’d walked in Nkandla I said to my Zululand birding guide Sakhamuzi Mhlongo, “Forget the coast and the vleis and farms – we’re sticking to forests, and so the Five Forests © & ™ idea came about.
 I think it’s a winner!
 Stay in the forests so dawn finds you right there with nowhere to drive.

 Nights at the B&Bs and the Birders’ Cottage we cooked up a red meat storm, washed it all down with frosties and early to bed.
 On walks I took my binocs, telescope, rucksack and deckchairs.
 Mostly we simply found great spots like forest edges and parked.
 My guide Sakhamuzi was great and said (well, he would, wouldn’t he?) that he enjoyed sitting still.
 Said mostly birders want to rush from one spot to the next!
 I said he should get deckchairs and specialise in khehlas and gogos.
-Charge a premium, carry a hebcooler and you’ll make your fortune, young man, was my advice to him!
-Call it Gugile Ancient Avian Gadabouts (GAGA© & ™), find a fruiting tree, and let the birds come to you.
+‘Charge a premium, carry a hebcooler and you’ll make your fortune, young man,’ was my advice to him!
+Call it Gugile Ancient Avian Gadabouts (GAGA) © & ™; Find a fruiting tree, and let the birds come to you.

-Craig Naude’s magic Mitsubishi 4X4 V6 3000 was superb.
+Craig Naude’s magic Mitsubishi Colt 4X4 V6 3000 was superb.
 I needed first gear low ratio in places in the forest where the rutted tracks changed to slippery clay, and steep drops into stream beds meant equally steep climbs out of them.
 Boy heaven.

 Driving back to the B&B a Lemon Dove (old cinnamon dove) sat on a track at the side of the road for so long we eventually drove off!
 First time I’ve ever done that.
 Usually you just glimpse them flying off.

 Great break – the first real birding since before Aitch and I became child-infested.
 I’d forgotten what early mornings without scarecrows was like!
-We spent 32 days on our trip up to Malawi when the kids were 5 and 1 and only saw one bird, and that was a Zambian nkuku whose cousin was deliciously on our plates at a shisa nyama at the roadside in Livingstone.
+We spent 32 days on our trip up to Malawi when the kids were 5 and 1 and only saw one bird, and that was a Zambian nkuku whose cousin was deliciously on our plates at a shisanyama at the roadside in Livingstone.
+I exaggerate.
+Slightly.

 Bruce Soutar wrote: Pete eye think this is a compliment – from Rooooth Garland: